Jacqueline Hogan

 Biography

-Jackie Hogan is professor of sociology and anthropology and chair of the Asian Studies program at Bradley.
-She also teaches courses in the Women’s Studies program, and contributes to the University’s Study Abroad program in Sydney, Australia, and to Bradley’s Body Project, a collaborative effort by Bradley faculty, students and staff to promote healthy body image and combat eating disorders (http://thebodyproject.bradley.edu).
+Jackie Hogan is professor of sociology and anthropology and Director of ADVANCE BU, an NSF-funded program to identify and address intersectional inequities in the faculty ranks.
+She also teaches courses in the Women’s Studies program, and contributes to the University’s Study Abroad program, and to Bradley’s Body Project, a collaborative effort by Bradley faculty, students and staff to promote healthy body image and combat eating disorders (http://thebodyproject.bradley.edu).

 Dr. Hogan came to Bradley in fall of 2000 from the University of Tasmania in Australia, where she earned her Ph.D. in sociology.
-Her research focuses on the links between gender, race and national identity in the US, UK, Australia and Japan.
+Her research focuses on the links between gender, race and national identity in the US, UK, Australia and Japan; on the commodification of bodies in consumer societies; and on structured inequalities in the professorate.
 She earned her master’s degree in anthropology from the University of Iowa, where she focused on Japanese culture and society.

 Teaching

-Dr. Hogan teaches a variety of courses pertaining to non-Western societies and to issues of diversity and social inequality.
-She offers courses in both sociology and anthropology, as well as seminars on “imagined communities” and death practices around the world, and the Sydney Seminar: Australia through Film.
+Dr. Hogan teaches a variety of courses pertaining to global cultures and to issues of diversity and social inequality.
+She offers courses in both sociology and anthropology, as well as seminars on “imagined communities” death practices around the world, and and body commodification.
 Through her work on the Intellectual and Cultural Activities Committee, she also helps bring a wide variety of speakers to campus each semester.

 Scholarship

-Dr. Hogan has published articles in a variety of scholarly journals including the Journal of Sociology; Intercultural Studies; Media, Culture and Society; National Identities; the Journal of Sport and Social Issues; Mass Communication and Society; Japanese Studies; and the Journal of Australian Studies.
-Her books include Gender, Race and National Identity: Nations of Flesh and Blood (2009), Lincoln, Inc.: Selling the Sixteenth President in Contemporary America (2011), and Roots Quest: Inside America’s Genealogy Boom (2019).
+Dr. Hogan has published articles in a variety of scholarly journals including the Journal of Sociology; Media, Culture and Society; Mass Communication and Society; National Identities; the Journal of Sport and Social Issues; Japanese Studies; and the Journal of Australian Studies.
+Her books Include Gender, Race and National Identity: Nations of Flesh and Blood (2009), Lincoln, Inc.: Selling the Sixteenth President in Contemporary America (2011), Roots Quest: Inside America's Genealogy Boom (2019), and Consuming Bodies: Body Commodification and Embodiment In Late Capitalist Societies (2025).

 Selected Articles and Chapters

-- Hogan, Jackie, L. 2010.
+- Hogan, Jacqueline, L. 2010.
 “Gendered and racialised discourses of national identity in Baz Luhrmann's Australia,” Journal of Australian Studies 34 (Issue 1).

-- Hogan, Jackie, L. 2003.
+- Hogan, Jacqueline, L. 2003.
 “Staging the nation: gendered and ethnicized discourses of national identity in Olympic opening ceremonies.”
 Journal of Sport and Social Issues 27: 100-123.

 - Hogan, Jacqueline, L. 2003.
 “The social significance of English loanwords in Japan.”
 Japanese Studies 23.

-- Hogan, Jackie, L. 1999.
+- Hogan, Jacqueline, L. 1999.
 “Globalization and gendered national identities in the television advertisements of Japan and Australia.”
 Media, Culture and Society 21:743-75